-“Women represent approximately half of the U.S. workforce, yet they hold only around four percent of nontraditional jobs in fields such as public works, surveying, and water utility science,” said College President Juan Vázquez.
-“We’d like to change that.”
+“Although women make up almost half of the U.S. workforce, in the areas of public works, water utility science, and surveying, they hold only about four percent of the jobs,” said college president John Weispfenning.
+“SCC can prepare women for these well-paying fields.”
 These careers offer job security, benefits, advancement opportunities, and salaries of around 150 percent more than traditional women’s careers.
 Add it up over a lifetime of work, and that’s almost $1 million.

 Fields such as public works, water utility science, and surveying are all experiencing large numbers of Baby Boomer retirements.
 These areas are essential to serving California’s growing population and the need for roads, construction and public utilities.
 Employers are scrambling to find enough trained workers to fill entry-level jobs.

 Other than a high school diploma, a willingness to work hard and some career counseling, no other experience or aptitude is required before taking the career technical classes that will help you start your rewarding new career.
 Math skills are required for most jobs, but what you’ll need is taught in the program coursework.
 All instructors are experts in their fields with certifications and many years of real world experience.
 Coursework combines professional and technical classes with hands-on experience.
 Nontraditional careers for women offer great flexibility and many options as well as outstanding salaries.
 You can work for either the public or private sector, outdoors using field instruments or inside an office managing projects and budgets on a computer.